Tuesday, July 30, 2019William Wilberforce

-Lesser Feasts and Fasts of the Episcopal Church (2006) explains the contribution of Thomas Aquinas in this way:
+Lesser Feasts and Fasts describes the contribution of William Wilberforce in this way:

 He gave himself unstintingly to the promotion of overseas missions, popular education, and the reformation of public manners and morals.
 He also supported parliamentary reform and Catholic emancipation.
 Above all, his fame rests upon his persistent, uncompromising, and single-minded crusade for the abolition of slavery and the slave-trade.
 That sordid traffic was abolished in 1807.
 He died just one month before Parliament put an end to slavery in the British dominions.
 One of the last letters written by John Wesley was addressed to Wilberforce.
 In it Wesley gave him his blessing for his noble enterprise.

 Let thy continual mercy, O Lord, enkindle in thy Church the never-failing gift of love, that, following the example of thy servant William Wilberforce, we may have grace to defend the poor, and maintain the cause of those who have no helper; for the sake of him who gave his life for us, thy Son our Savior Jesus Christ, who liveth and reigneth with thee and the Holy Spirit, one God, now and for ever.
 Amen.

 Wednesday, July 31, 2019Ignatius of Loyola

 Priest, Monastic and Founder of the Society of Jesus (Jesuits)